pmarko1711/tgconnectbox/README.md

 * `/ipv6f` - show IPv6 filters
 * `/ipv6f i` - toggle enable/disable of the i-th IPv6 filter

+# Other
+It's quite dirty, I did in a rush not fully understanding usage of Python's `asyncio` and of the t

-# Acknowledgements
+# Thanks
-Thanks to @fabaff, the author of [python-connect-box](https://github.com/home-assistant-ecosystem/python-connect-box)
+Thanks to @fabaff (the author of the [python-connect-box](https://github.com/home-assistant-ecosystem/python-connect-box)) and all the contributors to the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).